tjcombs/DecoratedDecisionTree/README.md

 To see how this model works, see the following .

-The following [example](example.ipynb) shows how you can use the 'DecoratedDecisionTreeRegressor` to quickly build a decision tree and perform linear regression on each of the leaves of the tree.
+The following [example](example.ipynb) shows how you can use the `DecoratedDecisionTreeRegressor` to quickly build a decision tree and perform linear regression on each of the leaves of the tree.